Vaccine Safety: Are Vaccines Safe?

 But, in truth, few things meet the definition of "harmless."
 Even everyday activities contain hidden dangers.
-For example, every year in the United States, 350 people are killed in bath- or shower-related accidents, 200 people are killed when food lodges in their windpipe, and 100 people are struck and killed by lightning.
-However, few of us consider eating solid food, taking a bath, or walking outside on a rainy day as unsafe activities.
-We just figure that the benefits of the activity clearly outweigh the risks.
+For example, every year in the United States, about 350 people are killed in bath- or shower-related accidents, about 5000 people are killed when food lodges in their windpipe, and about 50 people are struck and killed by lightning.
+However, few of us consider taking a bath, eating solid food or walking outside on a rainy day as unsafe activities.
+We just figure that the benefits of the activity outweigh the risks.

 The second definition of the word safe is "having been preserved from a real danger."
 Using this definition, the danger (the disease) must be significantly greater than the means of protecting against the danger (the vaccine).
 Or, said another way, a vaccine's benefits must clearly and definitively outweigh its risks.

-To better understand the definition of the word safe when applied to vaccines, let's examine four different vaccines and the diseases they prevent.
+To better understand the definition of the word safe when applied to vaccines, let's examine a few different vaccines and the diseases they prevent.

 Hear Dr. Offit explain the risks and benefits of vaccines by watching this short video, part of the Talking About Vaccines with Dr. Paul Offit video series.